elatov/puppet/docker/README.md

 To disable, it requires `iptables=true`.

-Defaults to undef.
+Defaults to `undef`.
 The default value for the Docker daemon is `true`.

 #### `bip`